lghiggino/45_-_Learn_TypeORM/analysis/readme.md

 When data values remain constrained, smallint makes sense: days of the month or year number is a good example.

 ###### Auto incrementing Integers
-- bigserial, serial, smallserial: special implementation of corresponding integer types that will auto increment each time a new row is inserted into the table.
+-bigserial, serial, smallserial: special implementation of corresponding integer types that will auto increment each time a new row is inserted into the table.
 It will always generate a unique value.

 ##### Decimal Numbers
-- represent whole numbers plus a fraction.
+-represent whole numbers plus a fraction.
-- could be handled by fixe-point or floating-point.
+-could be handled by fixe-point or floating-point.

 ###### Fixed-point Type
 We inform the precision: the maximun number of digits to the left of the comma, and the scale: a fixed amount of digits to the right of the comma.
 A fixed-point number with 5 digits of precision and two digits of scale would work as such: